Dr Leo Kershaw

 Link to college page:

 I hold a BA in Classics from Lady Margaret Hall (2020), an MSt in Greek and Latin Language and Literature from Balliol (2021), and a DPhil from Balliol (2024), which was funded by the AHRC, Clarendon Fund, and Balliol College (2021-2024).
 My doctoral thesis investigated the reception of Euripides’ Medea in South Africa from the 19th to the 21st century.
-I have taught Greek language and literature at the University of Warwick (2024-2025) and I joined the Language Teaching Team at the University of Oxford in 2025.
+I have taught as a Language Instructor in Greek and Latin at the University of Oxford and as a Lecturer in Greek language and literature at the University of Warwick (2024-2025).
+I am currently Tower Junior Research Fellow in Greek Mythology at Christ Church College.

-Alongside teaching Greek and Latin language, I research the reception of ancient Greek theatre in modern drama and poetry.
+I research the reception of ancient Greek theatre in modern drama and poetry, alongside study of literature and languages of the ancient world.
+My current project focuses on the reception of Greek tragedy and comedy in the South African Black Consciousness Movement of the 1960s to 1980s.
 I am especially interested in the reception of Greek tragedy in the Global South, fascinated by the complexities, problems, and potentials of subversive, decolonial adaptations of Graeco-Roman material.

 Greek, Latin, literature, tragedy, comedy, drama, classical reception